RLOpenCatalyst/rg-doc/source/Features.rst

 **3. Unshare Action**

-Choose the option like "Unshare".
+Choose the "Unshare" option.
 Through this you can unshare the details from the earlier shared team member.

 .. image:: images/unshare.png